How Do People Get Mesothelioma?

 Future of Mesothelioma Research

-For example, the International Mesothelioma Program at Brigham and Women’s Hospital in Boston is renowned for its surgical expertise and clinical trial leadership.
-The Pacific Mesothelioma Center in Los Angeles has been researching immunotherapy and gene therapy for mesothelioma since 2002.
+Certain U.S. cancer centers focus on mesothelioma treatments and trials.
+For example, Boston’s Brigham and Women’s Hospital is noted for its surgical skill and leadership in trials.
+Similarly, the Pacific Mesothelioma Center in Los Angeles has been investigating immunotherapy and gene therapy since 2002.

 The mesothelioma program at the University of Chicago Comprehensive Cancer Center helped develop the only FDA-approved chemotherapy regimen for mesothelioma.
-The Mesothelioma International Treatment Program at AdventHealth in Celebration, Florida, is known for robotic surgery and clinical research.
+The Mesothelioma International Treatment Program at AdventHealth Cancer Institute in Orlando, Florida, is known for robotic surgery and clinical research.

-Since 1991, the global mesothelioma community has united every two years for the International Mesothelioma Interest Group Meeting at different locations throughout the world.
-The conference brings together researchers and mesothelioma experts to share developments in treatment and discuss future research towards a cure.
+Since 1991, the mesothelioma community has met every two years for the International Mesothelioma Interest Group Meeting.
+Researchers and experts worldwide gather to share treatment progress and discuss future research for a cure.